Nuclear reactor: Current technologies

 This totally unmoderated reactor design produces more fuel than it consumes.
-They are said to "breed" fuel, because they produce fissionable fuel during operation because of neutron capture.
+They are said to "breed" fuel because they produce fissionable fuel during operation due to neutron capture.
 These reactors can function much like a PWR in terms of efficiency, and do not require much high-pressure containment, as the liquid metal does not need to be kept at high pressure, even at very high temperatures.
 These reactors are fast neutron, not thermal neutron designs.
 These reactors come in two types: